Netflix/mantis/docs/docs/index.md

 ## Next Steps

+To learn more about Mantis, visit the [Getting Started guide](gettingstarted) or check out the [Infrastructure Overview](infrastructure).
+To get involved with community, visit the [Community page](community) where you can subscribe to one of our mailing lists.
 For a detailed Programming Guide on writing Mantis Jobs, refer to the [Writing Mantis Jobs](writingjobs) chapters.

 <!-- Do not edit below this line -->